jbudz/kibana/packages/kbn-plugin-helpers/tasks/test/server/README.md

 running the tests
 =================

-Running the server tests is simple, just execute `yarn test:mocha` in your terminal and all of the tests in your server will be run.
+Running the server tests is simple, just execute `yarn test:server` in your terminal and all of the tests in your server will be run.

 By default, the runner will look for tests in `server/**/__tests__/**/*.js`.
-If you'd prefer to use a different collection of globs and files, you can specify them after the `yarn test:mocha` task, like so:
+If you'd prefer to use a different collection of globs and files, you can specify them after the `yarn test:server` task, like so:

-`yarn test:mocha 'plugins/myplugins/server/__tests__/**/*.js'`
+`yarn test:server 'plugins/myplugins/server/__tests__/**/*.js'`

 NOTE: quoting the glob pattern is not required, but helps to avoid issues with globbing expansion in your shell.